Jh0wjso/Bootcamps/README.md

-# 📘 Bootcmaps
+# 📘 Bootcamps Portfolio

-Repositório para guardar arquivos sobre os Bootcamps que estou fazendo ou já fiz.
+Welcome to my Bootcamps Portfolio repository!
+Here, I store files related to the bootcamps I am currently undertaking or have successfully completed.

-## 📓 Cloud DevOpsXP Banco Carrefour
+## 📓 Cloud DevOpsXP at Banco Carrefour

-Descrição do programa feita pela DIO, *"O Cloud DevOps Experience - Banco Carrefour veio com uma trilha inédita de 101 horas para profissionais que já atuam na área e querem evoluir ou estão começando a estudar sobre DevOps.
-Com uma formação completa, o bootcamp completo sobre Linux, Docker, Kubernetes e Google Cloud Platform.
-As pessoas que concluírem o bootcamp poderão participar do Tech Day, uma oportunidade de desenvolver e apresentar um projeto para o time de tecnologia do Banco Carrefour."*
+Description provided by DIO: *"The Cloud DevOps Experience at Banco Carrefour introduces an unprecedented 101-hour journey for professionals already working in the field, seeking to advance their knowledge in DevOps, or those who are just embarking on their DevOps studies.
+This comprehensive bootcamp covers Linux, Docker, Kubernetes, and Google Cloud Platform.
+Successful participants will have the opportunity to join Tech Day, an event where they can develop and present projects to Banco Carrefour's technology team."*

 ## 📓 Database Experience

-Descrição do programa feita pela DIO, "*Este é o primeiro bootcamp sobre Banco de Dados da DIO para profissionais que procuram uma experiência rápida em Ciência de Dados para se aprimorar nos principais conceitos de banco de dados SQL e NoSQL.
-No Database Experience você vai passar por 54 horas de imersão, com experiências educacionais e mentorias exclusivas sobre modelagem de dados, SGBD, EER, arquitetura, queries entre outras.
-Após gerar o seu certificado de conclusão, o seu perfil ficará disponível para as empresas parceiras da DIO que estão contratando.*"
+Description provided by DIO: "*Dive into the world of databases with the first-ever DIO Bootcamp dedicated to Database Experience.
+Tailored for professionals seeking a swift immersion into Data Science, this program provides essential insights into SQL and NoSQL database concepts.
+Over the course of 54 hours, you will engage in educational experiences, exclusive mentorship sessions covering data modeling, SGBD, EER, architecture, queries, and more.
+Upon obtaining your completion certificate, your profile becomes visible to DIO's partner companies actively hiring.*"

 ## 📓 Spring Framework XP

-Descrição do programa feita pela DIO, "*A DIO dá Boas-vindas ao Bootcamp: Spring Framework Experience!
-Um programa repleto de cursos, desafio de código e desafios de projeto nas tecnologias Java - Spring Framework.
-Participe também de mentorias ao vivo, com conteúdos exclusivos sobre tecnologia e soft skills.*"
+Description provided by DIO: "*Welcome to the Spring Framework Experience Bootcamp by DIO!
+This comprehensive program offers a variety of courses, code challenges, and project assignments centered around Java and Spring Framework technologies.
+Engage in live mentoring sessions featuring exclusive content on technology and soft skills.*"

 ## 📓 Take Blip

-Descrição do programa feita pela DIO, "*Hey Dev, o que acha de aproveitar essa oportunidade única para se engajar ainda mais na tecnologia de JavaScript?
-Com o Bootcamp Take Blip Web Developer, você aprenderá o melhor de JavaScript – uma linguagem que entrega uma aplicação de ponta a ponta do Back-end ao Front-end (web ou mobile).
-Este Bootcamp faz parte do programa Órbi Academy Techboost, iniciativa da DIO junto ao Órbi Conecta, programa o qual oferecerá mais de 130 mil bolsas gratuitas de estudo em carreiras de tecnologia até 2022, fortalecendo ainda mais a comunidade tech brasileira."*
+Description provided by DIO: "*Hey Dev, how about seizing this unique opportunity to further immerse yourself in JavaScript technology?
+With the Take Blip Web Developer Bootcamp, you'll master the best of JavaScript – a language that powers end-to-end applications from Back-end to Front-end (web or mobile).
+This Bootcamp is part of the Órbi Academy Techboost program, a collaboration between DIO and Órbi Conecta, which aims to provide over 130,000 free study scholarships for tech careers until 2022, further strengthening the Brazilian tech community.*"

 ## 📓 Banco PAN Java Developer

-Programa do banco PAN focado no desenvolvimento java, descrição do programa feita pela DIO, "*O primeiro programa do Banco PAN em parceria com a DIO chega com uma trilha completa em Java Spring Boot e 5 mil bolsas de estudo disponíveis. É indicado para pessoas de baixa renda e de grupos sub representados que estão em busca de sua primeira formação no universo da tecnologia, entretanto, qualquer pessoa interessada pode participar."*
+Description provided by DIO: "*Introducing the inaugural Banco PAN program in partnership with DIO – a comprehensive Java Spring Boot journey with 5,000 available study scholarships.
+While designed to benefit individuals from low-income and underrepresented groups seeking their first steps into the world of technology, it is open to anyone interested.*"

 ## ✒️ Creator

 * **Developer** - [Jhonatan Silverio de Oliveira](https://github.com/Jh0wjso)

----